Meet CTYP’s Drama School Faculty

 Leslie Dos Remedios – Instructor and Assistant Instructor

-Leslie is so happy to be part of the faculty.
+Leslie is excited to work with the families who have been Carousel audiences in the past!
 She has appeared in several shows with Carousel Theatre for Young People, including The Jungle Book, Shakespearean Rhapsody and Wondrous Tales of Old Japan.
-Leslie is excited to work with the families who have been audiences with her in the past and looks forward to playing alongside the rest of the class!
-Other favourite credits include The Snow Queen (The Globe Theatre), Big Bad (Boca del Lupo) and The King and I (Gateway Theatre).
+Other favourite credits include Baking Time (Presentation House Theatre), The Snow Queen (The Globe Theatre), Big Bad (Boca del Lupo) and The King and I (Gateway Theatre).
 Leslie is a graduate of Studio 58.

 Kayla Dunbar – Instructor and Assistant Instructor